morristech/developer.sketchapp.com/_guides/basics.md

 We also use some of the ES6 syntax in the examples.
 We try to use it sparingly because it’s still relatively new, but we encourage you to get familiar with [arrow functions](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Functions/Arrow_functions), [let](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/let), and [const](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/const) statements.

 The script doesn't run in a browser or node environment but in a [special environment](/guides/cocoascript/) in which every native MacOS and Sketch API are exposed.
-It is a bit advanced but necessessary to truly understand how to build more advanced stuff.
+It is a bit advanced but necessary to truly understand how to build more advanced stuff.